Estimation of partial rankings from sparse, noisy comparisons: Methods

 This win probability is the basis of the well known Bradley-Terry (BT) model, first introduced by Zermelo~\cite{zermelo1929berechnung} and then, independently, by Bradley and Terry~\cite{bradley1952rank}.

 Given the matrix $\bm{W}$ and assuming all match outcomes are independent of each other, the likelihood of observing $\bm{W}$ is given by

+Differentiating the log-likelihood (i.e. the logarithm of Eq.~\eqref{eq:bt_likelihood}) with respect to the $\pi_i$ and equating the result to zero, we obtain the following set of self-consistent equations:

-Allowing the gradient with respect to $\bm{\pi}$ to vanish gives a self-consistent set of equations for the Maximum Likelihood estimates of the scores.
-Then, these scores are converted to an implied ranking $\bm{r}$ by simply taking the ordering of the nodes with respect to the inferred strengths $\bm{\pi}$~\cite{zermelo1929berechnung, bradley1952rank, ford1957solution, newman2023efficient}.
+which can be solved by iteration to obtain the MLE estimates of the player scores.
+Then, these scores can be converted to an implied ranking $\bm{r}$ by simply taking the ordering of the nodes with respect to the inferred strengths $\bm{\pi}$~\cite{zermelo1929berechnung, bradley1952rank, ford1957solution, newman2023efficient}.
+This iterative procedure is known as Zermelo's algorithm~\cite{zermelo1929berechnung}.
+More generally, Zermelo's algorithm has been shown to belong to a larger family of iterative algorithms of the form

+which have all been proven to converge to the same MLE solution (if one exists) for $0 \leq \alpha \leq 1$.
+Furthermore, it has been shown that the convergence of this family of algorithms becomes monotonically slower with increasing $\alpha$, with $\alpha = 0$ converging fastest and Zermelo's algorithm (corresponding to the $\alpha = 1$ case) being the slowest to converge.
+Eq.~\eqref{eq:alpha-zermelo} was first derived in~\cite{newman2023efficient}, and we use its $\alpha=0$ realization throughout this work.

-Note that Eq.~\ref{eq:bt_pi}, and therefore Eq.~\ref{eq:bt_likelihood}, is invariant under a constant rescaling of all player strengths.
-To resolve this ambiguity, one generally imposes a suitable normalisation.
+The MLE approach described above presents a series of drawbacks.
+First, we note that Eq.~\eqref{eq:bt_pi}, and therefore Eq.~\eqref{eq:bt_likelihood}, is invariant under a constant rescaling of all player strengths, meaning that player scores are not uniquely identifiable.
+To resolve this ambiguity, one generally imposes a suitable normalization.
 A common choice is to fix the average player score to zero

-This choice centres the log-strengths around zero, making them interpretable as relative to an average player.
+This choice centers the log-strengths around zero, making them interpretable as relative to an average player.
 In turn, this ensures that the strength of the average player is given by $\expec{\pi} = 1$, so that a player with $\pi_i > 1$ is stronger than average, and one with $\pi_i <1$ is weaker than average.
 This normalisation choice also has the advantage of providing an intuitive interpretation of the player's strengths.
 Following~\cite{newman2023efficient}, let $p_1$ be the probability that a player with strength $\pi$ has of beating the average player of strength one.
-Then, according to the Bradley-Terry model, $p_1$ is given by $p_1 = \pi / (\pi + 1)$, which in turn implies that $\pi = p_1 / (1- p_1)$.
+Then, according to the BT model, $p_1$ is given by $p_1 = \pi / (\pi + 1)$, which in turn implies that $\pi = p_1 / (1- p_1)$.
 A player's strength is then simply the odds that the player has of beating the average player.

+More problematic is the fact that Eq.~\eqref{eq:alpha-zermelo}---and all MLE methods for that matter---have been shown to converge only under the stringent condition that the underlying network of matches is strongly connected, i.e. there exists a directed path between any pair of nodes in the network \cite{zermelo1929berechnung, ford1957solution, hunter2004mm}.
+If this is not the case, then no maximum of the likelihood function exists, and the scores in Eq.~\eqref{eq:alpha-zermelo} diverge.